- How is kidney cancer treated?

 - More treatment information about kidney cancer

 Targeted therapies for kidney cancer

-As researchers have learned more about the molecular and genetic changes in cells that cause cancer, they have been able to develop newer drugs that specifically target some of these changes.
-These targeted drugs work differently from standard chemotherapy drugs and have different side effects.
-Targeted drugs are proving to be especially important in diseases such as kidney cancer, where chemotherapy has not been shown to be very effective.
+As researchers have learned more about the molecular and genetic changes in cells that cause cancer, they have developed newer drugs that target some of these changes.
+These targeted drugs are different from standard chemotherapy drugs.
+They sometimes work when standard chemo drugs don’t, and they often have different (and less severe) side effects.
+Targeted drugs are proving to be especially important in kidney cancer, where chemotherapy has not been shown to be very effective.

-Several targeted drugs have been approved by the US Food and Drug Administration for use against advanced kidney cancer.
-These include drugs that stop angiogenesis (growth of the new blood vessels that nourish cancers) and drugs that target other important cell growth factors.
 These drugs are often used as the first line of treatment against advanced kidney cancers.
-While they may shrink or slow the growth of the cancer, it doesn't seem that any of these drugs can actually cure kidney cancer.
+They can often shrink or slow the growth of the cancer for a time, but it doesn’t seem that any of these drugs can actually cure kidney cancer.

 Several targeted drugs can be used to treat advanced kidney cancer.
 These drugs block angiogenesis (growth of the new blood vessels that nourish cancers) or important proteins in cancer cells (called tyrosine kinases) that help them grow and survive.
 Some targeted drugs affect both of these.

 Doctors are still learning the best ways to use targeted drugs against advanced kidney cancers.
 As of now, they are most often used one at a time.
 If one doesn’t work, another can be tried.
 It’s not yet known if any one of these drugs is clearly better than the others, if combining them might be more helpful than giving them one at a time, or if one sequence is better than the other.
 Studies are being done to help answer these questions.